ned14/tnfox/src/nedmalloc/Readme.txt

 ChangeLog:
 -=-=-=-=-=
+v1.04 ?:
+ * Fixed failure to unlock thread cache list if allocating a new list failed.
+Thanks to Dmitry Chichkov for reporting this.
+ * Fixed realloc(0, <size>) segfaulting.
+Thanks to Dmitry Chichkov for reporting this.

 v1.03 10th July 2006:
  * Fixed memory corruption bug in threadcache code which only appeared with >4 threads and in heavy use of the threadcache.